aparjadis/Hanalog_MOPTA2022/README.md

 #### Python

+This also be done using python, with which the rest of the tests have been implemented.
 Using a conda environment makes the packages installation easier.

 ```shell
 cd Python